 Dr. Moorhouse is active as a conductor, clinician, and adjudicator both nationally and internationally and her service to the band profession is a matter of record.
-She is Vice President of the Board of Directors of the prestigious American Bandmasters Association, and is both a past president and the current Executive Secretary of the National Band Association, where she also serves as Editor of the NBA Journal.
-She is also a past President of Women Band Directors International.
+Currently Chairman of the Board of Directors of the prestigious American Bandmasters Association, she also served as the 82nd President.
+She is also both a past president and the current Executive Secretary of the National Band Association, where she also serves as Editor of the NBA Journal.
+She is also a past President of the Women Band Directors International.

 In addition to her conducting and teaching obligations, Dr. Moorhouse has several notable publication credits including contributions to multiple volumes of both the Teaching Music Through Performance in Band (GIA) and A Composer’s Insight (Meredith Music) series, along with other Meredith Music publications.

 Dr. Moorhouse received a Doctor of Musical Arts in Instrumental Conducting from the University of Washington, where she studied with Peter Erős and Timothy Salzman.
 She received a Master of Music Education degree from LSU, and a Bachelor of Music Education with Honors degree from the University of Florida.
 She is a member of the University of Florida Bands Hall of Fame.

 Recent international engagements include serving as an adjudicator and advisor to the Ministry of Education for Singapore’s National Youth Music Festival, an adjudicator for two jury panels for the 2017 World Music Contest in Kerkrade (Netherlands), and a conducting clinician and evaluator for events in Lisbon, Portugal and Perth, Australia.